Cottage | 1 bedrooms | sleeps 4

 |Further details indoors|

 From this large room a spiral stair leads up to a large recently fitted ensuite double bedroom (also access to fold out bed and cot).
 Large french doors give onto a balcony with amazing sea views and additional table and chairs.
-The bedroom sleeps 2 adults (with one small child and one baby at a push).
+The bedroom sleeps 2 adults.
 Lounge sleeps 2.
-Ideal for 2 (spacious enough for 4 if happy to share ensuite - costs include bedding and towels for 2 guests a supplement is charged for more than 2 guests £15p/head).
+Ideal for 2 (spacious enough for 4 if happy to share ensuite which has access from bedroon and hall) The cost include bedding and towels for 2 guests a supplement is charged for more than 2 guests £15p/head.

 The property is attached to the home owners two hundred year old cottage in which there is access to washing machine and tumble dryer if needed.
 The heating is via an impressive large and efficient log burner in the centre of the lounge that more than adequately heats the room.
 The ensuite has an electric shower.